 A wide range of alternatives were formulated to address the planning objectives.
-Findings relative to these alternatives are as follows: based on an evaluation of the various alternatives, including the environmental impacts, design elements, estimated costs, and flood reduction benefits, Plan G was determined to be the tentatively selected plan.
-Plan G is composed of a detention structure with open channel at the old airport site combined with the widening of the Little Beaver Kill below the Main Street Bridge.
-This plan has measurable flood damage reduction benefits, as well as significant ecosystem restoration benefits.
+Findings relative to these alternatives are as follows: based on an evaluation of the various alternatives, including the environmental impacts, design elements, estimated costs, and flood reduction benefits, Plan J was determined to be the recommended plan.
+Plan J is composed of a widening of the Little Beaver Kill at the Main St. Bridge, installing a 4 x 10 ft box culvert at the Main St. Bridge, and stabilizing one mile of stream upstream from the Main St. Bridge to the old airport site.
+This plan has measurable flood damage reduction benefits, as well as incidental benefits to the riparian buffer.

 The Federal objective in water resources planning is to contribute to the National Economic Development (NED) consistent with protecting the Nation's environment, pursuant to national environmental statutes, applicable executive orders and other planning requirements.
-Accordingly, it was found that Plan G best meets the NED objective and is the NED plan.
-In addition, Plan G reasonably maximizes net ecosystem restoration benefits; therefore, this plan is also designated as the National Ecosystem Restoration Plan.
-Furthermore, Plan G has strong local support and in the opinion of the sponsor best meets the needs of the local community.
-Therefore, Plan G can also be classified as the locally preferred plan.
+Accordingly, it was found that Plan J best meets the NED objective of maximizing national economic benefits and therefore has been identified as the NED plan.
+In addition, Plan J provides additional environmental benefits.
+Furthermore, Plan J has strong local support and in the opinion of the sponsor best meets the needs of the local community.

 c.
-Features of the Tentatively Selected Plan
+Features of the Recommended Plan

-Primary features of the tentatively selected plan (Plan G) are shown in Figures 4.26 and 4.27, and are summarized below:
+Primary features of the recommended plan (Plan J) are shown in Figures 5.1 and 5.2, and are summarized below: